jundalisay/ppblist/content/en/faq.md

 {{< l a="Pantrypoints" >}}
-We have a limited budget which allows us a cost of $20 per server.
+We have a limited budget which allows us a cost of $20-100 per server, depending on configuration on Python, Ruby, or Elixir.
 Moreover, data privacy laws require registration if there are more 1,000 users.

 So we have a maximum of 1,000 registered users or 300 concurrent users per server.
 After it goes over, the server crashes.
 This means the experiment worked.
 This happened a lot during the pandemic when a lot of people suddenly went online to look for jobs or to barter.

 We then spin up a new server for a new town with new features as a new experiment.
 At our peak when we were supported by incubators that allowed us to have staff, we had 7 servers.

+We realized the points system must be bullet-proof, so we are focusing on Pantrypreneur Rewards which is a points-based loyalty app for restaurants.
 {{< /l >}}